Payment Confirmation

 Verifying the Challenge

-was the selected channel, then you must build a page in your application where the Controller can enter the verification code that they received in the text message which you will need to submit to via the challenge verify API.
+By default SMS is the selected channel, so you must build a page in your application where the Controller can enter the verification code they received in the text message, then submit it via the challenge verify API.

 [link endpoint]